 - building maintenance.

-However, it does not take into account financing costs (such as loan installments) or depreciation.
+It does not include financing costs (e.g., loan payments) or depreciation.

 Formula for NOI:

-This is an indicator that shows the income potential of a property regardless of how it is purchased.
+NOI = Rental Income - Operating Costs This is a metric that shows the income potential of a property regardless of how it was purchased.

 What is ROI?